-In the rectangular canvases Mondrian opens the synthesis to multiplicity (the square duplicates, undergoes interpenetration with the lines and becomes yellow, red or blue) whereas in the lozenges the composition concentrates on one single square which should intrinsically express both unity and multiplicity.
+In the rectangular canvases Mondrian opens the synthesis to multiplicity (the square duplicates, undergoes interpenetration with the lines and becomes yellow, red or blue) whereas in the lozenges the composition concentrates on one single square which should intrinsically express the highest possible degree of multiplicity.

-In this phase Mondrian is like a composer who gradually reduces the orchestra to a solo instrument, an almost imperceptible sound that can still be varied in an effort to express the whole.
+In this phase Mondrian is like a composer who gradually reduces the orchestra to a solo instrument, an almost imperceptible sound (the slightly different thickness of the lines) that can still be varied in an effort to express the whole.
 In a white field crossed by four black lines, the thickness of a line can also serve in a space moving toward ever-greater synthesis to calibrate the weights and influence the overall economy of the composition.